 I cook my collards for about a half an hour with lots of sautéed garlic.
 But some people cook theirs for hours!

-You can also add something sweet like dried cranberries to balance some of that bitterness, as I did in my recipe for smoky sweet vegan collard greens.
+You can also add something sweet like dried cranberries to balance some of that bitterness, as I do in my recipe for smoky sweet vegan collard greens.

 After a while, you will become accustomed to the strong flavors of dark, leafy greens.
 You may notice that your palate changes.